LeticiaLopesDias/ms-amazon-management-and-priorities/README.md

-# Mismatch  between investment in management and priorities for biodiversity conservation in Amazon protected areas
+# Dataset for management and priorities for biodiversity conservation in Amazon protected areas

 <!-- badges: start -->
 <!-- badges: end -->